easystats/modelbased/paper/paper.md

 - `estimate_means()`: computes **Marginal Means**, i.e., the average predictions for each level of a categorical predictor, averaged across all levels of other predictors.
 - `estimate_contrasts()`: computes **Marginal Contrasts**, i.e., the comparison the marginal means of different levels of a factor to assess differences or effects.
-- `estimate_slopes()`: computes **Marginal Slopes**, i.e., the change in the response variable for a one-unit change in a predictor, holding all other predictors constant.
+- `estimate_slopes()`: computes **Marginal Slopes**, i.e., the change in the response variable for an infinitesimal change in a predictor, averaged across all levels of other predictors.
 They are essentially the partial derivatives of the response with respect to each predictor, useful for continuous predictors.

-The modelbased package simplifies the extraction of these effects, providing a clear interface to understand how different predictors interact with outcomes in various scenarios.
+The modelbased package simplifies the extraction of these quantities, providing a clear interface to understand how different predictors interact with outcomes in various scenarios.

 [details about types of marginalization]